QMSTR/qmstr/doc/content/introduction/installation/_index.md

 clients.
 In most scenarios, the master images need to be built on the machine where the software build is started.

+___
+___

+*Older versions of the documentation contained references to $GOPATH and recommendations to install programs into $GOPATH/bin.
+Since QMSTR 0.4, GOPATH is not used anymore.
+The Makefiles instead expect that program dependencies like _protoc_ to be found in the PATH.